arthurborgesdev/to-do-list/README.md

 ## Usage

+- Run `npm install` on a Terminal to install the modules
 - Run `npm run build` on a Terminal to build the assets using webpack
 - Run `npm run start` on a Terminal to start the server and look at the result in `localhost:8080`